 Take a tour of this interactive beer museum.
 It does have a tasting room which stocks and serves all kinds of European beers.
 Exercise some moderation though, as you do not want to overwhelm yourself.

-In between your travels, you definitely want to take some breather.
-The Voldenpark is a place you want to retreat to.
-It is a huge 47-hectare park which also contains an open-air theater, playground and a couple of ponds right at the Amsterdam.
+In between your travels, you want to take some breather.
+The Voldenpark is a place you want to go for a retreat.
+It is a vast 47-hectare park which also contains an open-air theater, playground and a couple of ponds right at the Amsterdam.

 Do take some time off to sit and relax at the park.
 The slow breeze from the adjacent harbor together with the plenty of shade from the numerous trees will work to enhance your comfort and rejuvenation.

 If and when you do feel hungry, do not just go to any hotel or eatery.
 We suggest that you try out the Jordaan.
 This district of Amsterdam is flanked by numerous hip eateries, cozy pubs, and indie boutiques.
 Of these, it is the eateries that are great and beneficial.